 A lot of variables go into picking the right water heater for your home, with the most important being the type of unit.
 There are two different types of water heaters currently available those being tank-type and tankless.

 Tank-type water heaters have been the standard for close to one-hundred years, despite being totally energy inefficient.
 Consider the amount of energy needed to keep a forty-gallon tank

 heated to one-hundred-and-twenty degrees or more, twenty-four hours a day.
-At Nick’s Plumbing and Sewer Services, tank-type units account for most of our water heater installations, by a margin of 80 / 20.
+At Nick’s Plumbing and Air Conditioning Services, tank-type units account for most of our water heater installations, by a margin of 80 / 20.